joe-bookwood/empty-objects-poc/README.md

 The important classes to solve the problem:

 *   Jackson configuration is located in `de.bitc.emptyobjectspoc.EmptyObjectsPocApplication`
-*   The wrapped bean deserializer is located in `de.bitc.jackson.IsEmptyDeserializationWrapper`
+*   The fixed wrapped bean deserializer is located in `de.bitc.jackson.IsEmptyDeserializationWrapper`

 ## Build and run
 To build this project `java 11` and `maven` is needed.
 At first enter the main folder `empty-objects-poc`.
-To build the app, run `mvn -DskipTests package`, skip the tests, because the test will fail.
+To build the app, run `mvn package`.
 The test check the correct answer without empty objects from the rest controller.
 To run the test use `mvn test` or `mvn package`.

 To run the app use `java -jar target/empty-objects-poc-0.0.1-SNAPSHOT.jar` .